dazzaji/onagents/docs/background/README.md

 Recently, I introduced the Wyoming legislature to the [emerging state of LLM agents as part of a hearing on algorithmic decision making](https://www.dazzagreenwood.com/p/testimony-on-agentic-ai-systems-and).
 Here is that testimony, which concluded with a plan for me to put together and facilitate a more in-depth session on the topic at a future hearing.

 And that subsequent hearing did happen, on Sept 16th, 2024.
 You can enjoy the presentations and disusssion [here](https://www.dazzagreenwood.com/p/legislative-hearing-on-llm-agents).
+And here are some video excerpts from those two hearings:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zqAnASDf7mQ?si=N2co6q3MjI_okjcr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/vQ1EqJMVBbE?si=z5U81m8hTxeBxF2O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 There was a talk I gave at the most recent [Stanford CodeX LLM x Legal Hackathon](https://law.stanford.edu/event/llm-x-law-hackathon-stanford-4) on the topic of LLM Agents and the Law.